ajaimes07/SoilRespiration/README.md

 Project:Synthesis of Soil Respiration data
 Author: Aline Jaimes

-Set of function to evaluate the capacity of predicting daytime and nighttime SR and assess the “predictive power” of SR under different moisture conditions across vegetation types.
+Set of functions to evaluate the capacity of predicting daytime and nighttime SR and assess the “predictive power” of SR under different moisture conditions across vegetation types.

 Instructions:
 Scripts and files saved on the same path